The Science of Sugar

 It has the same calories as sugar.

-Numerous experts within the scientific community have reached this conclusion, including the Center for Science in the Public Interest, the Academy of Nutrition and Dietetics (formerly the American Dietetic Association) and the American Medical Association.123
+Numerous experts within the scientific community have reached this conclusion, including the Academy of Nutrition and Dietetics (formerly the American Dietetic Association) and the American Medical Association.12

 Additionally, the facts show that HFCS is not a unique cause of diabetes or obesity.
-Both the Academy of Nutrition and Dietetics4 and the American Medical Association5 have issued statements supporting this consensus.
+Both the Academy of Nutrition and Dietetics3 and the American Medical Association4 have issued statements supporting this consensus.

 From the most prestigious health and science organizations to the effect on metabolic pathways, it becomes evident there is no scientific justification for switching from HFCS to table sugar.